shannonpeng/shannonpeng.com/app/content/projects/aromigo.md

 </div>

-We then began the prototyping process, developing the necessary hardware and software.
+We then began prototyping, gathering hardware components and writing code for the Arduino.
 In parallel, we rapidly explored multiple variations of the physical design using a variety of household objects.

 <div class="image-set" markdown="1">